-TSR is determined by dividing (i) the sum of the cumulative amount of a company's or index fund's dividends for the performance period (assuming same-day reinvestment into the company's common stock or index fund on the ex-dividend date) and the average share closing price of the Company's common stock for the last three calendar months of the performance period minus the average share closing price for the three calendar months immediately preceding the beginning of the performance period by (ii) the average share closing price for the three months immediately preceding the beginning of the performance period.
+TSR is determined by dividing (i) the sum of the cumulative amount of a company's or index fund's dividends for the performance period (assuming same-day reinvestment into the company's common stock or index fund on the ex-dividend date) and the average share closing price of the company's common stock for the last three calendar months of the performance period minus the average share closing price for the three calendar months immediately preceding the beginning of the performance period by (ii) the average share closing price for the three months immediately preceding the beginning of the performance period.

 - CROIC (weighted 40%): Evaluated over a three-year performance period against a performance target determined at the beginning of the performance period.
-Performance is measured based on the three-year average relative to target based upon the average price of oil over the performance period. - Reduction in CO2e emissions (weighted 20%): Measured over a three-year period against targets determined for a list of identified projects, using the CO2e calculation standards applicable to each country of operations.
+Performance is measured based on the three-year average relative to target based upon the average price of oil over the performance period. - GHG Intensity Reduction (weighted 10%): Measured over a three-year period against the percentage reduction compared to a previous baseline year to deliver the three-year reduction in GHG intensity using the calculation standards applicable to each country of operations. - Biodiversity Enhancement (weighted 10%): Measured over a three-year period against completion of reclamation activity to deliver the three-year efforts to reclaim areas that have enhanced biodiversity in the U.S.

-At the conclusion of the three-year performance period, which began on January 1, 2022, and will end on December 31, 2024, a calculation of the Company's achievement of the performance measures will be made and the resulting percentage achievement will be applied to the target shares to derive the number of shares awarded.
-If achievement warrants, vesting will begin when performance share results are determined by the MD&C Committee in January 2025, with 50% of the adjusted number of RSUs vesting immediately and 50% vesting as of the first trading day on or after the anniversary of the first trading day following the close of the performance period, in January 2026.
+At the conclusion of the three-year performance period, which began on January 1, 2023, and will end on December 31, 2025, a calculation of the Company's achievement of the performance measures will be made and the resulting percentage achievement will be applied to the target shares to derive the number of shares awarded.
+If achievement warrants, vesting will begin when performance share results are determined by the MD&C Committee in January 2026, with 50% of the adjusted number of RSUs vesting immediately and 50% vesting as of the first trading day on or after the anniversary of the first trading day following the close of the performance period, in January 2027.
 Employees must be employed during the entire performance period and on the date of vesting.